ten-protocol/go-ten/design/fast_finality.md

 ### Production of rollups

+A rollup is produced whenever one of the following conditions is met:

+* The number of transactions across all light-batches since the last rollup exceeds `x`
+* The value of all transactions across all light-batches since the last rollup exceeds `y`
+* The number of blocks since the last rollup was produced exceeds `z`

+`x`, `y` and `z` are configurable per network.

-Every `x` blocks, the sequencer's host requests the creation of a rollup.
+To produce a rollup, the sequencer's host requests the creation of a rollup.
 The sequencer's enclave produces a rollup containing all the light batches created since the last rollup, in a sparse Merkle tree structure.
 This rollup is encrypted and signed, then sent to be included on the L1.

-A rollup is produced whenever one of the following conditions is met:

-* The number of transactions across all light-batches since the last rollup exceeds `y`
-* The value of all transactions across all light-batches since the last rollup exceeds `z`
-* The time since the last rollup was produced exceeds `w`

-`y`, `z` and `w` are configurable per network.

 ### Discovery of rollups